Christianity: Demographics

-With around 2.4 billion adherents according to a 2020 estimation by Pew Research Center, split into three main branches of Catholic, Protestant, and Eastern Orthodox, Christianity is the world's largest religion.
+With around 2.3 billion adherents according to a 2020 estimation by Pew Research Center, split into three main branches of Catholic, Protestant, and Eastern Orthodox, Christianity is the world's largest religion.
 High birth rates and conversions in the global South were cited as the reasons for the Christian population growth.
-The Christian share of the world's population has stood at around 33% for the last hundred years, which means that one in three persons on Earth are Christians.
+For the last hundred years, the Christian share has stood at around 33% of the world population.
 This masks a major shift in the demographics of Christianity; large increases in the developing world have been accompanied by substantial declines in the developed world, mainly in Western Europe and North America.
+Christians currently number at around 28.8% of the world's population.
 According to a 2015 Pew Research Center study, within the next four decades, Christianity will remain the largest religion; and by 2050, the Christian population is expected to exceed 3 billion.

 According to some scholars, Christianity ranks at first place in net gains through religious conversion.
 As a percentage of Christians, the Catholic Church and Orthodoxy (both Eastern and Oriental) are declining in some parts of the world (though Catholicism is growing in Asia, in Africa, vibrant in Eastern Europe, etc.), while Protestants and other Christians are on the rise in the developing world.
 The so-called popular Protestantism is one of the fastest growing religious categories in the world.
 Nevertheless, Catholicism will also continue to grow to 1.63 billion by 2050, according to Todd Johnson of the Center for the Study of Global Christianity.
 Africa alone, by 2015, will be home to 230 million African Catholics.
 And if in 2018, the U.N. projects that Africa's population will reach 4.5 billion by 2100 (not 2 billion as predicted in 2004), Catholicism will indeed grow, as will other religious groups.
 According to Pew Research Center, Africa is expected to be home to 1.1 billion African Christians by 2050.

 In 2010, 87% of the world's Christian population lived in countries where Christians are in the majority, while 13% of the world's Christian population lived in countries where Christians are in the minority.
 Christianity is the predominant religion in Europe, the Americas, Oceania, and Sub-Saharan Africa.
 There are also large Christian communities in other parts of the world, such as Central Asia, the Middle East and North Africa, East Asia, Southeast Asia, and the Indian subcontinent.
 In Asia, it is the dominant religion in Armenia, Cyprus, Georgia, East Timor, and the Philippines.
-However, it is declining in some areas including the northern and western United States, some areas in Oceania (Australia and New Zealand), northern Europe (including Great Britain, Scandinavia and other places), France, Germany, and the Canadian provinces of Ontario, British Columbia, and Quebec, and some parts of Asia (especially the Middle East, due to the Christian emigration, and Macau).
+However, it is declining in some areas including the northern and western United States, some areas in Oceania (Australia and New Zealand), northern Europe (including Great Britain, Scandinavia and other places), France, Germany, Canada, and some parts of Asia (especially the Middle East, due to the Christian emigration, and Macau).